addiks/symfony_rdm/README.md

 ## How

-It hooks into the events of doctrine and hydrates the marked fields with the described services.
-It also asserts that the marked fields actually contain their services.
-This is an additional security layer to make sure you do not forget to inject these services (f.e.: in the entity-constructor).
-The assertion can be disabled on a field-by-field basis using the property "lax=true".
-Only disable this check if you must and you know what you are doing.
+It hooks into the events of doctrine and hydrates the marked fields with the described values.

-There are multiple ways of defining which services should be in what fields of the services:
+There are multiple ways of defining which mappings should be in what fields of the services:
 Per annotations, YAML, XML, PHP or Static PHP.
+YAML-Mapping is not fully implemented yet and may be removed soon.

 I would suggest you to use the XML or YAML mapping because entities should be framework-agnostic.
 I personally prefer XML over YAML because with XML you at least have a schemata while with yaml you often have to guess what keys are allowed, what all the keys mean and who actually uses them.
-Below you find examples of XML, YAML and Annotation configuration because those are the most used formats.
+Below you find very basic examples of XML, YAML and Annotation configuration because those are the most used formats.
+For more detauls see the linked documentations above.

 ### Configuration via XML